 In June of 2017, GASB issued Statement No. 87, Leases.
 Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources, thereby enhancing the relevance and consistency of information about governments' leasing activities.
-The requirements of GASB 87 are effective for periods beginning after December 15, 2019.
+The Agency is required to implement this standard for the year ended December 31, 2022.
 The Agency has not evaluated the effect of GASB 87 on its financial statements.

 In March 2018, GASB issued Statement 88, Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements.
 The primary objective of this Statement is to improve the information that is disclosed in notes to government financial statements related to debt, including direct borrowings and direct placements.
 It also clarifies which liabilities governments should include when disclosing information related to debt.
 This Statement requires that additional essential information related to debt be disclosed in notes to financial statements, including unused lines of credit; assets pledged as collateral for the debt; and terms specified in debt agreements related to significant events of default with finance-related consequences, significant termination events with finance-related consequences, and significant subjective acceleration clauses.
-The Agency implemented this standard for the year ended December 31, 2019.
-There is no effect on the Agency's statement of activities or net position.
+The Agency is required to implement this standard for the year ended December 31, 2021.
+The Agency has not evaluated the effect of GASB 87 on its financial statements.

-The GASB has also issued Statements 89 - 92.
+The GASB has also issued Statements 86, 89 through 94, 96 and 97.
 None of these statements are expected to have a substantive effect on the Agency's financial reporting.
+GASB Statement 95 extended the implementation date of several standards.
+The dates above are reflective of those changes.